jlm9/Proxmox_Scripts/Start or Stop by pool/README.md

 stop

 Example usage: sudo ./startstop.py -p test_pool -a start -i 3 -s 5
 This example would start all of the VMs in test_pool and would take a 5 second break for every 3 VMs started.
+For help use the -h option